cube-drone/rt0/players-guide/src/player/arcana/eddy.md

 * Deal 1 melee damage AND give another player in the same zone 1 shield.

 ### The Tower:
+* If The Tower is drawn, The Tower must be played.
 * Explode, dealing 5 magic ranged damage to everyone, friend or foe, in the same zone.
 * Take 20 Hit Points of damage.